alisonjo315/alison-randomness/README.md

 # alison-randomness

-A place where I can put things that I want to link to or otherwise share.
-Oh, and "I" = "Alison."
+A place where I put things that I want to link to or otherwise share.
+Oh, and "I" am "Alison."

 Welcome!